tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 3. Extraction of the confound regressors (see section 4.3)
 4. Extraction of the spike regressors (see section 4.4)
 5. Voxel-wise seed-based functional connectivity analysis (see section 4.5)
-6. Normalization of the beta (connectivity) maps (see section 2.8)
-7. Optional: smoothing of the normalized beta (connectivity) maps (see section 2.9)

 ### 4.1 Native ROI mask